-Pests like rats and mice can easily find access points to your building through cracks in the exterior, so keep an eye out for any gaps.
-You should also check that all fences are secure and that there are no holes or gaps that would allow animals to enter.
+Pests like rats and mice can easily find access points to your building through cracks in the exterior.
+Be sure keep an eye out for any gaps.
+Additionally, check that all fences are secure and that there are no holes or gaps that allow animals to enter.

 Check that your communal areas are clean and free of debris.
 Make sure that all furniture is safe to use, and that none has any loose or damaged legs.

 Check for cobwebs and dirt, and if it’s necessary to clean these areas use a safe cleaning product.
-Make sure you follow all product instructions when cleaning your property, and make sure you avoid any health and safety hazards.
+Make sure you follow all product instructions when cleaning your property.
+Additionally, make sure you avoid any health and safety hazards.

-If it’s necessary to clear away any debris or waste from your communal areas, make sure you wear protective equipment and dispose of all waste properly.
+If it’s necessary to clear any debris from your communal areas, wear protective equipment and dispose of all waste properly.

-Most property management companies will hire cleaners to take care of communal area cleanliness, so if this is something you aren’t currently doing, it might make a big difference.
+Consider also hiring cleaners to take care of communal area cleanliness.
+Especially if you can’t get to it yourself.
+It might make a big difference.